 In the aftermath of it all, I am still processing that it actually happened.
 This was my third archery elk hunt, and the first time I had successfully killed one.
 Throughout the hunt, I battled the same questions and mental hang-ups everyone does: “Can I really do this?”
 “What do I think I’m doing out here?”
 “This will never happen!”
 "And why in the world is THIS song stuck in my head?!?!"
 Any hunter who says they’ve never wrestled with those thoughts is lying, or has a sociopathic confidence in themselves and should probably be evaluated by a professional.
 Whether a hunter succeeds or not, the greatest value is in the journey.
 The time spent in creation, the camaraderie with those you hunt with, the connection to that more primal man that still lives in all of us…these are the real reasons I hunt.
 Though I won’t lie, the joy of success and the freezer full of meat are nice bonuses, as well!

-If you would like to watch the film of this hunt, you may view it below.
-If you enjoy, PLEASE SUBSCRIBE to the YouTube Channel.
+If you want to watch the film of this hunt, check it out below.
+While you’re there, PLEASE SUBSCRIBE to the YouTube Channel!!!